 Change the mask immediately if splattered with bodily fluids.

 Remove articles of PPE carefully to prevent self-contamination.
 If hands become contaminated while removing the cap, mask, or eye protection, perform hand hygiene before removing the next article.

 The clear faceplate may become contaminated with droplets.
 Avoid touching the faceplate.5

 Do not touch the front of the mask.

 Rationale: Untying the bottom strings first prevents the top part of the mask from falling and contaminating the uniform.

 Rationale: Untying the mask strings and holding them securely away from the mask prevents hand contact with the contaminated mask.

 Rationale: Lifting the cap by the outer surface minimizes hand contact with hair.

-The N95 respirator should be removed and discarded without touching the front of the mask.
+Remove and discard the N95 respirator without touching the front of the mask.

 Cookies are used by this site.
 To decline or learn more, visit our cookies page.